-- · approval of the medium-term operational strategy; - continuous supervision of the activities of the Company's Management Board; - election and dismissal of the members of the Company's Management Board, approval of their remuneration; and - monitoring the compliance of the Company's operations with legislation, its Articles of Association and the decisions of the Shareholder Meeting.
+- approval of the medium-term operational strategy; - continuous supervision of the activities of the Company's Management Board; - election and dismissal of the members of the Company's Management Board, approval of their remuneration; and - monitoring the compliance of the Company's operations with legislation, its Articles of Association and the decisions of the Shareholder Meeting.

 The Supervisory Board of the Company is elected by the Shareholders Meeting of the Company.
-The most recent Supervisory Board of the Company was elected at the Shareholders Meeting of the Company on 9 October 2019.
-The current Supervisory Board is composed of three members, and they represent the Ministry of Economics.
+The most recent Supervisory Board of the Company was elected at the Shareholders Meeting of the Company on 10 June 2020.
+The current Supervisory Board is composed of five independent members.

-On the date of publication of this Base Prospectus the members of the Supervisory Board of the Company are:
+As of the date of this Base Prospectus the members of the Supervisory Board of the Company are:

-- Mr. Edmunds Valantis Chairman of the Supervisory Board - Mr. Edijs Šaicāns Deputy of the Supervisory Board - Ms. Irēna Bērziņa Member of the Supervisory Board
+- Mr. Ivars Golsts Chairman of the Supervisory Board - Mr. Kaspars Rokens Deputy Chairman of the Supervisory Board - Mr. Toms Siliņš Member of the Supervisory Board - Mr. Aigars Laizāns Member of the Supervisory Board - Mr. Gundars Ruža Member of the Supervisory Board